COSC3020/brute-force-sorting-sin-2pi/README.md

 The worst case input is a very large one, and one where we have to go through each permutation in order to find the sorted array.
 Since the algorithm scales factorially, the larger an input size the more possible permutations there are, and the more options have to be checked in order to stumble upon the sorted array.
 As an example, an array of size 1000, would have $1000! = 4.0238726 E+2567$ permuations.
 That is a huge number!
 The worst case time complexity is $O(n!)$

 If you generate permutations without using memory, they would be random.
 You have no way of tracking if you already tested a permutation, or if the permutation is even in bounds of your input.
 So, in theory you could just continually test the same permutation, seeing if it is sorted because it may not be a valid permutation, or it could have already been checked.
 I would say the time complexity is N/A (is there a more formal way to say this?), it could run infinitely.

+**Sources:**
+I used AI to help me build the permutation generator function.
+I understand the concept of permutation and how you would go about generating all possible permutations of an input but I needed help implementng it.

+I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
+All of the work is my own, except where stated otherwise.
+I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice.